helium/HIP/0101-equalizing-poc-rewards-across-wifi-and-cbrs.md

 | **Estimated Coverage Points** | 40               | 20                            | 10                           | 0                   |

+## Outdoor Coverage Limit
-Further, to prevent the stacking of outdoor units, a limit of two (2) outdoor Wi-Fi Access points per res12 hex will be implemented.
-Coverage Claim Time will be used to determine which two (2) outdoor Wi-Fi Access Points get rewarded Modeled Coverage Points if there are more than 2 per res12 hex.
-Coverage Claim Time is explained below.
+To prevent the stacking of outdoor Wi-Fi AP's, this HIP limits modeled coverage rewards to the top two (2) outdoor Wi-Fi signals per res12 hex.
+If there is a tie, coverage claim time (explained below) is used to determine which top two will be rewarded.

-If there are more than 2 Outdoor Wi-Fi AP deployed within the same res12 hex, the `coverage_claim_time` value will be used to identify the top 2 oldest installations where `coverage_claim_time` is the timestamp when the Wi-Fi AP was asserted in that hex.
-Only the two installations with the longest Coverage Claim Time will be rewarded modeled coverage points.
+If there are more than 2 Outdoor Wi-Fi AP signals within the same res12 hex with the same signal strength, the `coverage_claim_time` value will be used as a tiebreaker  where `coverage_claim_time` is the timestamp when the Wi-Fi AP was asserted in that hex.
 To prevent rewarding "dead" Wi-Fi APs, we propose to reset `coverage_claim_time` if the Wi-Fi AP was not generating a Heartbeat for more than 72 hours and use the time of the last Heartbeat as the new `coverage_claim_time`.

 ## Drawbacks